Skip to contents

 verbose

 Logical, default is TRUE.
 If TRUE, an object of class fixest_fitstat is returned (so its associated print method will be triggered).
-If FALSE a simple list is returned instead.
+If FALSE a simple list is returned instead (i.e. the same object without the class).

 show_types

 Logical, default is FALSE.
-If TRUE, only prompts all available types.
+If TRUE, this prompts all available types and nothing is returned.

 frame